Cq8jx/VJU-Project/University Regulations/English/DHVN-HD-xxx Guidelines on Using Foreign Language Certificates and Certifications.md

-the Director of Vietnam National University, Hanoi on promulgating guidelines for organizing training of foreign language modules in the general knowledge block and determining output standards in undergraduate, master\'s and doctoral training programs at Vietnam National University, Hanoi; Pursuant to Official Dispatch No.
+the Director of Vietnam National University, Hanoi on promulgating guidelines for organizing training of foreign language modules in the general knowledge block and determining output standards in undergraduate, master's and doctoral training programs at Vietnam National University, Hanoi; Pursuant to Official Dispatch No.
 4162/VNU-DT dated November 3, 2023 of the Director of VNU on agreeing on the test format and assigning the organization of the foreign language